MarlonHuynh/146SemesterProjectLibGDX/README.md

-# DSA EVOLUTION - CS 146 Semester Project
+# DATA EVOLUTION - CS 146 Semester Project

-A card game based off the flash game "Dino Evolution" with algorithms and data structures as the theme and implementation!
+A card game based off the flash game "Dino Evolution" with algorithms and data structures as the theme and implemented in a fun, interactive way!

 # Engine